STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw03/hw03_dplyr-ggplot2.md

 </div>
 <div class="clearer"></div>

 The table and figure above shows the minimum and maximum GDP Per Capita within each continent from all the years recorded.
 Red represents the minimum GDP Per Capita.
 Blue represents the maximum GDP Per Capita.
-This graph shows that Africa has the smallest minimum GDP Per Capita compared to the other continents.
-On the other hand, Asia has the largest maximum GDP Per Capita compared to the other continents.
+This graph shows that Africa has the smallest minimum GDP Per Capita compared to the minimum GDP Per Capita of other other continents.
+In terms of maximum GDP Per Capita, Asia has the largest maximum GDP Per Capita compared to the other continents.

 <div class = "twoC">